 When is a colored pencil so much more than a drawing tool?
 NOW!
 Research shows that art not only offers a creative outlet for children, but importantly, it also provides an avenue for processing trauma.
 Enter….ArtAssist for Kids!

-The Chatham Arts Council (CAC), Chatham County Schools, and community partners have come together through ArtAssist for Kids, a project designed to provide basic art supplies to Chatham County students who don’t have them during this time of remote learning.
+The Chatham Arts Council (CAC), Chatham County Schools, and community partners have come together through ArtAssist for Kids, a project designed to provide basic art supplies to Chatham County students who don’t have them during this time of COVID-cautious learning.
 We’re talking about paper, pencils, erasers, markers, colored pencils, and glue.
 These are not only general supplies that students need, but also, resources that can help provide an outlet for children, when words fail them.

 The CAC and community volunteers came together in January to assemble 1,300 art kits for students.
 That’s a lot of glue!
 In fact, it’s pallets of glue!
 In addition, the team put together about 50 high school kits with sketchbooks, paint pens, flair pens, etc. for Chatham County students who are on an arts trajectory and need help procuring these expensive supplies.